What is construction equipment procurement software?

 How does equipment procurement software differ from Procore or CMiC?

-Procore and CMiC are project management and ERP platforms with procurement modules.
-Equipment procurement software is purpose-built for the equipment-specific workflow: extracting specs from construction documents, matching items to vendors, generating RFQs with spec-level detail, normalizing quotes for comparison, and tracking spend across projects.
-The difference is depth versus breadth.
-Many firms use both.
+Procore and CMiC are project management and ERP platforms your customers may use on the job site.
+Equipment procurement software is built for the rep workflow: extracting specs from bid packages, matching your line card, generating RFQs with spec-level detail, normalizing quotes for comparison, and tracking BOD positioning across territories.

 What capabilities matter most?